Ygnas/rag/demos/kubeflow-pipelines/asr-conversion/README.md

-# Kubeflow Docling ASR Conversion Pipeline for RAG
+# Kubeflow ASR Conversion Pipeline for RAG

-This document explains the **Kubeflow Docling ASR (Automatic Speech Recognition) Conversion Pipeline** - a Kubeflow pipeline that processes audio files using Automatic Speech Recognition (ASR) with Docling to extract transcripts and generate embeddings for Retrieval-Augmented Generation (RAG) applications.
+This document explains the **Kubeflow ASR (Automatic Speech Recognition) Conversion Pipeline** - a Kubeflow pipeline that processes audio files using Automatic Speech Recognition (ASR) with Whisper to extract transcripts and generate embeddings for Retrieval-Augmented Generation (RAG) applications.
 The pipeline supports execution on both GPU and CPU-only nodes.

+> Note: This demo was tested using the default KServe behavior on OpenShift AI (`Headless` RawDeployment).
+If you are using `Headed` mode, change the `VLLM_URL` port to `80` in the [llamastackdistribution.yaml](../../common-deployments/llamastackdistribution.yaml).

 ## Pipeline Overview